Login

 In this article, we take a look at some key considerations of bottle-feeding that will enable you to make an informed decision about which bottles to buy.
 We enlist the wisdom of Belinda Joyce, Midwife, Maternal & Child Health Nurse, and author of the book ‘Survive and Enjoy Your Baby, How to Find Your Path to Parenthood’, who lends her professional expertise on the topic.

-And if that wasn’t enough to steer you in the right direction, you’ll also learn about our friends at Pigeon, whose baby bottle range has been developed by experts and trusted by mums the world over.
+If that wasn’t enough to steer you in the right direction, you’ll also learn about our friends at Pigeon, whose baby bottle range has been developed by experts and trusted by mums the world over.
 In fact, Pigeon received the 2020 Australian Canstar Blue Award for Most Satisfied Customers in the category of Baby Bottles, so they know a thing or two about successful bottle-feeding!

 How do I know which bottle size is right for my baby?

-The most immediate visual decision you’ll be faced with, is the size of the baby bottle.
+The most immediate visual decision you’ll be faced with is the size of the baby bottle.
 Although there is variation amongst brands, they generally come in a small and large size, holding approximately 120 and 240 ml, respectively.
 The golden rule is to start with smaller volume bottles for smaller babies and move up in size as your baby grows – generally at 2-3 months.

-“Small bottles are best for young babies and for those parents topping up with formula or breastmilk in small quantities” says Belinda Joyce: midwife, maternal & child health nurse with over 20 years’ experience.
+“Small bottles are best for young babies and for those parents topping up with formula or breastmilk in small quantities,” says Belinda Joyce, midwife, maternal & child health nurse with over 20 years’ experience.

-Here is some general advice regarding feeding frequency and intake, to better understand the required bottle capacity in relation to your baby’s development :
+Here is some general advice regarding feeding frequency and intake, to better understand the required bottle capacity in relation to your baby’s development:

-• The newborn period is characteristic of frequent feeds, generally (every two to three hours).
+• The newborn period is characteristic of frequent feeds, generally every two to three hours.
 Your baby may even feed in closer intervals, known as ‘cluster feeding’.

 • During the initial phase of their infancy, don’t be surprised if your baby takes approximately 8 to 12 feeds per day.

-• The standard fluid intake for newborns is approximately 140–180 ml per kilogram of body weight, and is how we calculate their total daily intake.
+• The standard fluid intake for newborns is approximately 140–180 ml per kilogram of body weight, which is how we calculate their total daily intake.
 Using 160ml/kg as the average intake, applied to a 4kg newborn: 4 x 160 = 640ml of milk per day.
 If we divide that amount by the average of 10 feeds per day, it equals approximately 64ml of milk per feed.
 This demonstrates why a small bottle (approx. 120 ml) is certainly sufficient for newborns and very young infants.

-• Feeds will decrease in duration and frequency while volume increases, as your infant becomes a more efficient feeder and grows older.
+• Feeds will decrease in duration and frequency while volume increases as your infant becomes a more efficient feeder and grows older.

 (source: The Royal Australian College of General Practitioners (RACGP))